mdarif/JavaScript-Boilerplate/README.md

    The above code has defined a component called helper as a sub module of `JSB` namespace. `JSB.helper` holds an object that gets returned through `new _subModule()`.
 We can define all the functions that we want for the helper module inside the function `_subModule()`.

-3. The third step would be to define the private values, private functions , priviledged functions etc. within the `_subModule` function.
-Comments have been provided as to which one is a private function and which is a priviledged one.
+3. The third step would be to define the private values, private functions , privileged functions etc. within the `_subModule` function.
+Comments have been provided as to which one is a private function and which is a privileged one.
 At the end of the function the `init()` function is exposed which in turn returns the object itself.
-When the object is returned all the priviledged functions are exposed along with it and are accessible outside.
+When the object is returned all the privileged functions are exposed along with it and are accessible outside.